infracost/docs/docs/features/usage_based_resources.md

 ## How to override & improve estimates

 Check out our demo video below to learn how to override and improve estimates for usage-based resources.
-This be done from:
+This can be done from:
 - [Infracost Cloud](#infracost-cloud) (recommended): define usage defaults for all repos in a central place.
 This is a paid feature and enables FinOps, DevOps and Platform teams to set rough values based on historic usage, which lets development teams generate more accurate estimates.
 - [infracost-usage.yml](#infracost-usageyml): development teams can also use this file to provide usage values in their repos.
 This is a free feature.
 These values are merged with the centrally-defined values and take precedence over them.